Let life happen to you — Rainer Maria Rilke told a Young poet, Franz Xaver Kappus when he expressed his doubts about his poetry to Rainer in a letter.

 If you look deep inside, they say you find it all.
 But you have to be honest and ruthless.

-The difficult scares us.
+The difficulty scares us.
 It wrinkles our skin.
 It trembles our hands.
 It vanishes our smiles.

 And as for the rest, let life happen to you.